Hashtags have always left me #confused.

 If your goal is to add new followers and drive engagement, you need to be using hashtags.

-Instagram loves hashtags (when they aren't abused) and we need to leverage them properly.
+Instagram (like Twitter) loves hashtags when they aren't abused and we need to leverage them properly.
 If we don't, we aren't giving our content the glorious exposure that it deserves.

 How Many Hashtags Should You Use on Your Instagram Posts?

 At the time of this writing, Instagram has a 30 hashtag limit.
 Of course, that doesn't mean that you should use all 30 hashtags necessarily.

 So, how many hashtags should YOU use on your Instagram posts?

 Studies have shown that the optimal number of hashtags per post is somwhere around 11.

 You won't love this answer, but you need to test and find out.

 Large businesses don't use a ton of hashtags.

 Keep in mind, one reason why they don't need to use a lot of hashtags is because they already have large followings and their organic reach is large.